 10. Take on a leadership role

 To improve your leadership soft skills, consider taking on an actual leadership role in the workplace.
-Start by speaking with your manager or supervisor about your interests, and see if there are any opportunities to lead a project or group or even be a mentor to someone else in the workplace who has less experience.
+Start by speaking with your manager or supervisor about your interests, and determine if there are any opportunities to lead a project or group or even be a mentor to someone else in the workplace who has less experience.
 In this role, think of how you can inspire your group to do their best.
-Ask for your manager to consider you as an interim supervisor in the event they are out of the office for a meeting or planned vacation.
+Ask for your manager to consider you as an interim supervisor in the event they're out of the office for a meeting or planned vacation.

-It's also possible to be a leader in building a new process, so if you have ideas on how to improve your office, think about sharing it with your manager and ask for the responsibility of working out the logistics and leading training.
+It's also possible to be a leader in building a new process, so if you have ideas on how to improve your office, think about sharing them with your manager and ask for the responsibility of working out the logistics and leading training.

-11. Arrive to work on time
+11. Arrive at work on time

-Time management is a solid soft skill to have in the workplace, and a great way to improve it is by arriving to work on time.
+Time management is a solid soft skill to have in the workplace, and a great way to improve is by arriving to work on time.
 Adhering to a schedule can give you the ability to meet goals, finish work on time and stay organized, which are all skills that lead to more productivity and can help you stand out from your peers.

 The importance of soft skills in the workplace

 Soft skills are exceptional to have in any organization, and the benefits are many, including:

 When you work on your soft skills and continue to develop them, your relationships with your colleagues may improve.
 This benefits any workplace collaboration.
 This can also be helpful when you search for new positions within your current organization.